David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * "Bamboo diplomacy"—flexible and adaptable but principled—helps Vietnam maintain balance, attract resources for development, and protect peace.
 * History proves that relying on foreign powers often leads to dependence and turning the country into a pawn in the calculations of major powers.

+**Allegation:** Claims that diplomatic visits to countries under sanctions or in conflict with the West (like North Korea) are "risky," "mistakes," or harm relations with the US/Europe.
+* Vietnam pursues a foreign policy of independence, self-reliance, and multilateralization, maintaining good relations with all partners regardless of their mutual conflicts (e.g., US-North Korea, Russia-Ukraine).
+* Relations with all partners demonstrate Vietnam's "bamboo diplomacy" stance and stature, respected by the international community, not a "risk."

 **11. On the Press, Literature, and Arts:**

 **Allegation:** Demands absolute "freedom of the press" and "freedom of creativity"; denies the Party's leadership over literature and arts; demands the privatization of the press.